9eg/DoThat/README.md

 This example script will start the 'Notepad' program, wait 1500 milliseconds, and finally, send a key-stroke consisting of "Hello, World!" to the active window.
 This happens to be the Notepad program.
 Please note that DoThat does not activate the administrator prompt or "UAC" / User Account Control.
 This means it works without administrator required.
 This also means you will not be able to perform administrative tasks.

+**DoThat does not have multi-script support as of now.
+DoThat only works via one script.
+This one script should be properly named as 'Script.ds' and nothing else.
+Support for more scripts and custom names may be added in the near-future.*

 # 🛠 Compiling DoThat
 DoThat was coded in SharpDevelop.
 We know, we know, this IDE is very out-dated and discontinued, but Visual Studio is not my suited environment.
 I won't go into a rant, but it's requirement for a Microsoft account after 30 days is not my favorite feature.